xh3b4sd/kia/README.md

   environment using Kind up and running.
 - [eksctl] for working with AWS and EKS clusters. `kia` uses that to create EKS clusters.
 A config file is provided when creating the EKS cluster.
+- [flux] for our deployment pipeline.
+All application level workload is managed with an automated git-ops approach.
 - [golang] for installation of `kia` and `red` on your machine.
 You will also need go if you intend to develop the project further.
 - [grpcurl] for playing with gRPC apis.
 Always useful to have when working with